 Table of Contents[Hide][Show]

-Once you’ve decided to take your preschooler to Disneyland, there are a few necessary planning steps you’ll need to make.
+Once you’ve decided to take your toddler or preschooler to Disneyland, there are a few necessary planning steps you’ll need to make.

-I highly recommend AGAINST the surprise trip for your preschooler.
-Many little ones need time to process change, and a vacation countdown is an important tool.
-A visual countdown can help your preschooler understand and anticipate their trip.
+I highly recommend AGAINST the surprise Disney trip for your preschooler.
+Many little ones need time to process change.
+Developing a vacation countdown is an important tool.
+A visual countdown calendar can help your preschooler understand and anticipate their trip.
 I usually print out a calendar page and let my son cross off days leading up to our vacation.

-Take a proper height measurement of your child wearing the shoes she’ll wear in the Parks.
-Using this information, you’ll be able to review the height restrictions on the Disneyland website.
+Take a proper height measurement of your child wearing the shoes she’ll wear in the theme parks.
+Using this information, you’ll be able to review the theme park height requirements on the Disneyland app or website.
 This will help eliminate any woes in the Park when your preschooler measures too short to ride Radiator Springs Racers (which has a 40″ height restriction, by the way).

-TMOM Disneyland with Preschoolers Tip: If you have a preschooler who is hesitant about new experiences, consider a search on YouTube to watch videos of some of the rides and attractions before your trip.
-He might be less nervous to ride Splash Mountain if he’s able to see that the ride is more than just that one, very steep drop that you see outside the attraction.
+TravelingMom Tip: If you have a preschooler who is hesitant about new experiences, consider a search on YouTube to watch videos of some of the rides and attractions taken at the Anaheim theme parks.
+Your four-year old might be less nervous to ride Splash Mountain if he’s able to see that the ride is more than just that one, very steep drop that you see outside the attraction.